St Cross College, Oxford: History

 St Cross College was formally set up as a society by the University on 5 October 1965; it was to admit its first graduate students (five in number) in the following year.
 Like the majority of Oxford's newer colleges, St Cross has been co-educational since its foundation.

 The early location of St Cross was on a site in St Cross Road, immediately south of St Cross Church.
 The college took its name from its proximity to these places.
 In 1976 negotiations began between the college and the members of Pusey House over the possibility of moving the college to the St Giles site.
 The negotiations were successful, and in 1981 the college moved from St Cross Road into a site owned by Pusey House for a leased period of 999 years.
 The old site on St Cross Road continued to be used, initially by the Centre for Islamic Studies (at that time an Associated Centre of the college), and then subsequently in the early 1990s the site was developed by the college in collaboration with Brasenose College.
 The site now houses two residential buildings, which were opened in 1996.

 On 18 November 2010, it was announced that Sir Mark Jones, previously Director of the Victoria and Albert Museum, had been elected as the next Master of the college; he took up the post in September 2011.
 Unlike every other college head (except the presidents of Kellogg and Reuben), the Master of St Cross is appointed not by the college's governing body but by the University Council.
 Therefore, the election has only the character of a recommendation to Council, albeit one which is constantly followed.

 In May 2016, it was announced that the Fellows of St Cross College had elected Carole Souter, then chief executive of the National Heritage Memorial Fund and Heritage Lottery Fund, as the next Master of the college.
 In September 2016, she succeeded Sir Mark Jones, who had been Master of St Cross since 2011.
-In June 2022 it was announced that Souter will retire in September 2022.
-Rana Mitter was appointed as interim Master in October 2022.
+In June 2022 it was announced that Souter would retire in September 2022.
+In 2023, Kate Mavor was announced as the new master of the college, with effect from September 2023.